zulip/zulip/templates/zerver/help/import-from-gitter.md

    Zulip.

     !!! warn ""
         **Note:** You'll need a gitter API token to export data.
-You can get this token by following the instructions in the [gitter documentation](https://developer.gitter.im/docs/).
+You can get this token by following the instructions in the "**Getting Started**" section of the [gitter documentation](https://developer.gitter.im/docs/).

 ### Import into zulipchat.com